titom73/atd-anta-demo/README.md

-# Arista ATD Emulation on Containerlab
+# Arista Network Testing Automation (ANTA) demo

-__Work in Progress__ Stay tuned !

-This repository is built to support demo about how to use [Arista Network Automation](https://www.anta.ninja) framework.
+This repository is built to support demo about how to use [Arista Network Testin Automation](https://www.anta.ninja) framework.

 Repository is based on [containerlab](https://containerlab.dev/) for lab management, [eos-download](https://github.com/titom73/eos-downloader) for cEOS image management and [Arista AVD](https://avd.arista.com) for configuration management.

-## Topology
+## Containerlab Topology

 ![atd-lab-topology](diagram.png)

-## Network Ready for Use
+## Getting Started

 > [!IMPORTANT]
 > Complete [Step by Step demo](docs/demo.md) is available but next commands are a quick-start